hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 ## Toolkit Backend Variables

-- `env = GDK_BACKEND,wayland,x11,*` - GTK: Use Wayland if available, if not, try X11 and  then any other GDK backend.
+- `env = GDK_BACKEND,wayland,x11,*` - GTK: Use Wayland if available; if not, try X11 and  then any other GDK backend.
 - `env = QT_QPA_PLATFORM,wayland;xcb` - Qt: Use Wayland if available, fall back to
   X11 if not.
 - `env = SDL_VIDEODRIVER,wayland` - Run SDL2 applications on Wayland.
 Remove or set to